 While introversion is a personality type, shyness is an emotion.
 Though not all introverts are shy, some definitely are.
-However, introversion and shyness overlap for some people, giving rise to the stereotypical notion that introverts are shy.
+However, introversion social anxiety, and shyness overlap for some people, giving rise to the stereotypical notion that introverts are shy.

 Shy introverts may not feel comfortable approaching someone to chat or ask out for a date.
 Often, they tend to make eye contact from across the room or smile at you without saying anything.
 If the introvert you are currently crushing on is doing these things, it can be a good indication of their interest in you.

 Don’t discount the subtle signs when dealing with an introvert.
 Sometimes, an introvert may even attempt to approach someone they are interested in but then end up feeling awkward.